bluccino/training/lessons/02-messaging/03-blob/README.rst

 - it also shows, from which module (MAIN) the messages are being posted

 Lessons to Learn
-- learn how to transmit simple data with Bluccino messages, and how to use the
+- learn how to transmit complex data with Bluccino messages, and how to use the
   @id argument
-- learn how Bluccino module interfaces are graphically documented
+- learn how to use syntactic sugar
-- get familar with event message flow charts, and how to label message flow
+- the standard way of dispatching

 Bluccino Primitives Used
 - BL_ob: Bluccino object (used for Bluccino messaging)